MarcusKlingebiel/MSScsv_to_PLANETcsv/README.md

 This routine transforms an existing MSS csv file into a csv file with the endfix "*_planet.csv", which can be uploaded to the PLANET system.

 In addition, several other files are produced:
-- a kml file, which can be shown in Google Earth or Windy.
+- a kml file, which can be shown in Google Earth or Windy,
-- a txt file, to easily look at the data
+- a txt file, to easily look at the data,
-- an Excel file (including latitude and longitude in degree+minutes+seconds)
+- an Excel file (including latitude and longitude in degree+minutes+seconds).

 Executing the program by typing: